The global derived period map: Presenting higher analytic stacks

 The derived analytification functor $an: X \mapsto X^{an}$ between structured $\oo$-topoi sends derived affine schemes to $\cat T_{an}$-affines, see Proposition 2.3.18 of \cite{Lurie11e}.
-In particular derived affine schemes locally of finite presentation are sent to derived Stein spaces.
+In particular derived affine schemes locally almost of finite presentation are sent to derived Stein spaces.
 (Analytification maps $\cat T_{\acute et}$-schemes to $\cat T_{an}$-schemes, and the truncation is sent to a Stein space.)
-We write $dAff^{lfp}$ for derived affine schemes locally of finite presentation.
-(These are just homotopically finitely presented simplicial algebras.)
+We write $dAff^{lfp}$ for derived affine schemes locally almost of finite presentation.
+This is just the opposite of the category of homotopically finitely presented simplicial algebras.

 We now want to consider a partial left adjoint to this functor and define $u = R\Spec(\cat O(-))$ on $dStein$.
 This is an affinized forgetful or algebraization functor.
 It is clear that $u$ sends affines to affines.